The Station nightclub fire: Other causes

 The foam was sold to the Derderians by American Foam.
-In 2005, the Rhode Island Attorney General office received a fax from Barry Warner, a former employee of American Foam who lived nearby the Station, who claimed the company had known about the dangers of polyurethane foam but did not warn their employees about it.
+In 2005, the Rhode Island Attorney General office received a fax from Barry Warner, a former employee of American Foam who lived nearby The Station, who claimed the company had known about the dangers of polyurethane foam but did not warn their employees about it.
 Although Warner was called to testify to a grand jury, he was not asked about the fax.
-American Foam refuted the claims in Warner's fax.
+American Foam disputed the claims in Warner's fax.
 In 2008, American Foam agreed to pay $6.3 million to the families of the victims of the fire.

-Victims' families have also cited overcrowding in the venue as a cause for the causalities during the fire.
-Larocque had set various capacities for the Station in the years prior to the fire based on whether pool tables and other items could be moved.
+Victims' families have also cited overcrowding in the venue as a cause for the casualties during the fire.
+Larocque had set various capacities for The Station in the years before the fire based on whether pool tables and other items could be moved.
 The capacity for the Station was either 258 or 404, depending on how the building was being used.
 The final tally by The Providence Journal of people inside the Station during the fire totaled 462.

 Criminal trials

 Daniel Biechele

-The first criminal trial was against Great White's tour manager, Daniel Michael Biechele, 26, from Orlando, Florida.
+The first criminal trial was against Jack Russell's Great White's tour manager, Daniel Michael Biechele, 26, from Orlando, Florida.
 This trial was scheduled to start May 1, 2006, but Biechele, against his lawyers' advice, pleaded guilty to 100 counts of involuntary manslaughter on February 7, 2006, in what he said was an effort to "bring peace, I want this to be over with."

 Sentencing and statement

-On May 10, 2006, State Prosecutor Randall White asked that Biechele be sentenced to ten years in prison, the maximum allowed under the plea bargain, citing the massive loss of life in the fire and the need to send a message.
+On May 10, 2006, prosecutor Randall White requested a ten-year prison sentence for Biechele, the maximum allowed under the plea bargain, arguing it was warranted due to the death toll from the fire, and to establish "societal deterrence" about the consequences of ignoring safety rules.
 Speaking to the public for the first time since the fire, Biechele stated:

-Superior Court Judge Francis J. Darigan Jr. sentenced Biechele to fifteen years in prison, with four to serve and eleven years suspended, plus three years' probation, for his role in the fire.
+Superior Court Judge Francis Darigan Jr. sentenced Biechele to fifteen years in prison, with four to serve and eleven years suspended, plus three years' probation, for his role in the fire.
 Darigan remarked, "The greatest sentence that can be imposed on you has been imposed on you by yourself."
 Biechele was released in March 2008.

 The sentence drew mixed reactions in the courtroom.
-Many of the families believed that the punishment was just; others had hoped for a more severe sentence.
+Many families believed the punishment was just; others had hoped for a more severe sentence.